Fonta22/iss-locator/README.md

 - Run `app.js`

-- Navigate to `localhost:3000` in your browser
+- Navigate to `host:port` in your browser.
+Use the ones selected in the [.env configuration](https://github.com/Fonta22/iss-locator#.env-configuration).

 ## Other libraries used